Check your drugs

 Aspirin, acetaminophen (such as Tylenol) and over-the-counter cold/flu medicines can cause liver and kidney damage when combined with alcohol.

-Methamphetamine, also known as speed, is used by many gay men.
+Methamphetamine, also known as speed, is used by many in our community.
 Crystal meth heightens arousal, increases sexual stamina, and delays orgasm.

-Meth increases the risk of HIV infection because of a decrease in inhibition and a higher pain tolerance.
+Meth could increase the risk of HIV infection because of a decrease in inhibition and a higher pain tolerance.
 This can result in longer and more aggressive sex, but without feeling what’s going on, injury is more likely to occur and the risk of HIV infection increases.